-This makeup look can easily be re-created by using ILIA's Multi-Stick in I Put a Spell on You ($34).
-Apply the stick directly on eyes and cheeks, following up with using your finger or soft brush to blend.
-Add the same product to lips by lightly blotting with your finger.
+This makeup look can easily be re-created by using the above multipurpose stick from Ilia.
+Apply the product directly on eyes and cheeks, following up with your finger or a soft brush to blend.
+Add the same product to your lips by lightly blotting with your finger.
 Need more definition?
 Apply black eyeliner to the top lash line and a few coats of your favorite mascara.

 Intensifying peach tones on the eyes and pairing them with a dramatic winged eyeliner is a sure-fire way to make a statement and can be fun when wanting to go more bold with your color choices.

-With brighter peach tones on the eyes and more muted on the cheeks and lips, this makeup look is ideal when you want to draw a little more attention to your perfectly applied makeup by making a statement.
-MAC Single Eyeshadow in Suspiciously Sweet ($17), applied all over the eyelids and into the crease will do the trick.
+With brighter peach on the eyes and more muted tones on the cheeks and lips, this makeup look is ideal when you want to draw a little more attention to your perfectly applied makeup by making a statement.
+MAC's Single Eyeshadow in Suspiciously Sweet, applied all over the eyelids and into the crease, will do the trick.

 Warm, glowing skin is a recipe for peach perfection in our book.
 This highlighted, dewy skin with peach eyes and blush is a subtle way to wear the monochromatic trend.

-Milk Makeup Lip + Cheek in Perk ($28), is ideal for cheeks and lips.
-When applying highlighter, be sure to blend it on areas of the face where the sun would naturally hit—i.e. cheekbones, above the cupid's bow and brow bone.
+True to its name, Milk Makeup's Lip + Cheek is ideal for use on both cheeks and lips.
+When applying highlighter, be sure to blend it on areas of the face where the sun would naturally hit—think cheekbones, above the cupid's bow, and brow bone.

 Peach Lids, Pink Cheeks

-Applying shadow all the way to the brow bone helps eye color to truly stand out.
-We recommend dabbling with the L'Oreal Paris Paradise Enchanted Eyeshadow Palette ($9), to recreate this look.
+Applying shadow all the way to the brow bone helps your eye color to truly stand out.
+We recommend dabbling with the L'Oréal Paris Paradise Enchanted Eyeshadow Palette to recreate this look.

-Blush is never a bad idea and peach blush is just what we love to perk up our skin instantly.
-This beautiful display of peach blush is blended on the eyes and carried down to the apples of the cheeks in a colorful, chic way that has us feeling instantly inspired.
+Blush is never a bad idea, and peach blush is just what we love to perk up our skin instantly.
+This beautiful display of is blended on the eyes and carried down to the apples of the cheeks in a colorful, chic way that has us feeling instantly inspired.

-All you need to recreate this look is blush—you can apply Laura Mercier Blush Colour Infusion Powder Blush in Peach ($30), first as an eyeshadow to eyes and then move on to generously blending on cheeks.
+All you need to recreate this look is blush, like this one from Laura Mercier—apply it first as an eyeshadow, then move on to generously blending on cheeks.
 What's not to love about that?

-Dab a product like Nudestix Nudies Blush in Sunset Strip ($18), on apples of cheeks and blend with your fingers (or the built-in blush brush) until you have your desired wash of color.
+Dab a product like the Nudestix Nudies Blush in Sunset Strip on the apples of your cheeks and blend with your fingers (or the built-in blush brush) until you have your desired wash of color.

-Shiny, happy, and peachy—everything feels so good about this perfectly executed display of peach, not to mention the glass-like shine on the cheeks is giving us major makeup envy.
+Shiny, happy, and peachy—everything feels so good about this perfectly executed display of peach, not to mention the seamless blending on the cheeks is giving us major makeup envy.

-To add a touch of gloss to the face, you can apply Glossier Cloud Paint in Beam ($18) followed with your favorite sheer highlighter.
-For this lip look, apply Too Faced Peach Kiss Moisture Matte Long Wear Lipstick in Got Peach? ($21).
+To add a touch of gloss to the face, you can apply Glossier's Cloud Paint in Beam followed with your favorite sheer highlighter.
+For lips, try the Too Faced Peach Kiss Moisture Matte Long Wear Lipstick in Got Peach? ($13).

 A smudgy, smoky touch of deep brown paired with peach on the eyes is a great way to take your eyeshadow to the next level.
-After you've applied your base shadow, smudge a darker espresso brown shadow or liner on the top and bottom lash line, blending the color out with a brush to amplify the smoky effect.
+After you've applied your base shadow, smudge a bit of darker brown shadow above your crease, blending the color out with a brush to amplify the smoky effect.

 This eyeshadow palette from ColourPop has both colors to recreate this look.

 Choosing different eyeshadow colors to accompany peach helps to switch things up when you're in the mood to try something different.
-This warm, auburn tone around the eyes is beautiful and compliments the peach undertones adding variation and dimension to the overall look.
+This warm mix of tones around the eyes is beautiful and complements the peach undertones, adding variation and dimension to the overall look.

-Doing this will also help to define eye color if you're peepers are what you're most proud of and want to show off.
-Tarte Cosmetics Tartelette Toasted Eyeshadow Palette ($39), has all the colors for this eyeshadow look.
+Doing this will also help to define eye color if your peepers are what you're most proud of and want to show off.
+Tarte Cosmetics' Tartelette Toasted Eyeshadow Palette has all the colors for this eyeshadow look.

-The orange, peach, and yellow color scheme here works beautifully together to showcase that peach doesn't need to be the center of attention to still turn heads.
+The peach, red, and plum color scheme here works beautifully together to showcase that peach doesn't need to be the center of attention to still turn heads.

 To showcase the bold colors here, apply a white eyeshadow primer first to lids before moving on to makeup.
-Kat Von D Lock-It Concealer Crème in White Out ($27), is an excellent product to prime the eyelids with because it's white, allowing the color of the shadow to look more intense.
+This will allow the color of the shadow to look more intense.
 Once you've applied it, you can move on to eyeshadow, using something like the above option from Anastasia Beverly Hills.